sourcegraph/about/blogposts/strange-loop-2019-tweet-my-wedding-dress.md

 ## Overview

 Inspired by a love of rainbows and silly tech projects, I decided to make my own first wearable tech - a wedding dress full of lights that could be controlled by tweets from my friends and family!
+This talk will go over the tech I used (suitable for absolute beginners), the mistakes I made and the lessons I learnt.
+From using the Twitter API, writing my own API, coding for an Arduino and wiring the whole thing up to the worst bit - THE SEWING.
+I aim to share the message that it is ok to make mistakes, we all do!
+If you keep trying you can make something magical!

 ---